reed-young-pdx-edu/dynamic-parameters/readme.txt

 In addition to these simple parameters, there is also the abstract class HoldingParameter.
 It is meant to be the superclass for any parameter that holds other parameters.
-Please consult the documentation for how to use it.
+Please consult that class's documentation on its use.

-If you have any questions that are not answered here, in the documentation, or in the source code, please email David Cohoe at dcohoe@pdx.edu.
+If you have any questions that are not answered here, in the documentation, or in the source code, please email Reed Young at rry@pdx.edu.